Laura Bassi: Death

-Honors and awards
+Honours and awards

 A bronze medal was awarded to Bassi by painter Domenico Maria Fratta and engraver Antonio Lazzari, to celebrate her first series of classes titled "Pubblica Docente e Collegiata".
 The medal displayed Bassi's image on one side, and on the other, the phrase "Soli cui fas vidisse Minervam".
 The phrase can roughly be translated to, "Only you can see Minerva".

 After her death, a marble statue was made in her memory and placed above the Nautical Room in the institute.

 She was an elected member of many literary societies and carried on an extensive correspondence with the most eminent European men of letters.
 She had membership in Accademia delle Scienze dell'Instituto di Bologna (1732), Accademia dei Dissonanti di Modena (1732), Universitá degli Apastiti, Firenze (1732), Accademia degli Arcadi di Roma (1737), Accademia dei Fluttuanti di Finale di Modena (1745), Accademia degli Ipocondriaci di Reggio Emilia (1750), Accademia degli Ardenti di Bologna (1752), Accademia degli Agiati di Rovereto (1754), Accademia dell'Emonia di Busseto (1754), Accademia degli Erranti di Fermo (1755), Accademia degli amanti della Botenica di Cortona (1758), Accademia Fulginia di Foligno (1760 and 1761), Accademia dei Teopneusti di Correggio (1763), and Accademia dei Placidi di Recanati (1774).

 She was well acquainted with classical literature, as well as with the literature of France and Italy.

 Legacy

-A 31 km crater on Venus honours her name, along with a high school, and a city street, Via Laura Bassi Veratti, in Bologna.
+A 31 km crater on Venus is named in her honour, as well as a high school and a street, Via Laura Bassi Veratti, in Bologna.

 The Editing Press offers a Laura Bassi Scholarship thrice in a year since 2018 to junior academics, master's and doctoral candidates.